Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces

-We further illustrate the combinatorially growing abundance in constructions afforded by the mirror framework Claim~\ref{CC:gMM} and Remark~\ref{r:MMM}; it is tempting to expect this framework to incorporate many if not all the ``multiple mirrors,'' as well as the ``coincidences'' reported in the literature, such as in\cite{Belakovskiy:2020Coi,Belavin:2023zmo}.
+We further illustrate the web of constructions afforded by the mirror framework Corollary~\ref{CC:MMM} and Remark~\ref{r:MMM}; it is tempting to expect this framework to incorporate many if not all the ``multiple mirrors,'' as well as the ``coincidences'' reported in the literature, such as in\cite{Belakovskiy:2020Coi,Belavin:2023zmo}.